 - tutoring student midwives

 Midwives may work on a rota and be on call to provide care on a 24-hour basis.

 - Private hospitals

 - Independent practices

-Candidates who are already registered nurses can qualify as midwives through the 18-month short programme.
-Any experience of caring for or working with people (eg in a care home or hospice) can be helpful.
+Candidates who are already registered as adult nurses can qualify as midwives through an 18-month short programme.

 - Ability to deal with emotionally charged situations